rodrigobalazs/rodrigobalazs/README.md

 ## Hi there 👋

-I am a Software Developer specialized in backend development with over 8 years of experience building scalable and high-performance solutions in Java.
-Experienced across multiple industries, including e-commerce, logistics, social media, automotive, and mobile.
+I am a Software Developer specialized in backend development with over 8 years of experience building scalable, high-performance solutions in
+Java.
+I have worked across multiple industries, including e-commerce, logistics, social media, automotive, and mobile.
 Additionally, I bring
-7 years of PHP development experience, with deep expertise in Magento 2 ecosystems.
+7 years of experience in PHP development, including extensive work with Magento 2.
 <br/><br/>
 This is my github portfolio which contains a couple of personal repositories/projects mostly related to Java/Spring.
 Hope you find these examples useful to share / reuse.